syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 * Support to change text color for each scheduler appointment.
 * Suspend and resume for appointment update.
 * Appointment Drag and Drop.

+## Limitations for .NET MAUI.

+* Android 5.0 (API 21) or higher.
+* iOS 10 or higher.
+* macOS 10.13 or higher, using Mac Catalyst.
+* Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).